 Impact Level Medium

-Specialties Affected Podiatry, Skilled Nursing Facility billing, Physicians' Services
+Specialties Affected Podiatry, Skilled Nursing Facility Billing, Physicians' Services

-CMS Podiatrist SNF Consultation Coverage Criteria and Medical Necessity Requirements 2026
+CMS SNF Podiatrist Consultation Coverage Criteria and Medical Necessity Requirements 2026

 CMS Podiatrist SNF Consultation Exclusions and Non-Covered Indications